tdveale/TissueWeightedMean/README.md

 ## What is NODDI?
 NODDI (**N**eurite **O**rientation **D**ispersion and **D**ensity **I**maging) is a microstructural modelling approach for diffusion MRI data [Zhang *et al.*, NeuroImage 2012].
 Diffusion within a voxel is modelled using three compartments representing three microstructural environments:

-1. Isotropic diffusion compartment (i.e. water in free-flowing regions like the cerebrospinal fluid, CSF).
+1. Free water compartment (i.e. water in free-flowing regions like the cerebrospinal fluid, CSF).
 The NODDI model provides this directly as:
-  - **ISO**: Isotropic diffusion fraction
+  - **FWF**: Formerly known as the isotropic diffusion fraction

 The remaining diffusion within a voxel is attributed to brain tissue and split into two compartments: